 When to use the offset lithography printing method

 Even though offset lithography is one of the most popular printing processes, it is not always the right choice.
-Due to the time consuming setup process for offset lithography printing, this printing method is best used for high volume printing projects, because the more you print, the less you pay, as the bulk of the cost is in the setup.
+Due to the time consuming setup process for offset lithograph art printing, this printing plate method is best used for high volume printing projects, because the more you print, the less you pay, as the bulk of the cost is in the setup.

 To explore your printing options, contact Printivity today!